 Capitalism and Extinction

 Before I get started on this article, I want to take a moment to thank everyone who participated in my article last month asking how people feel about ecological overshoot.
 I saw many parallels to my own story and learned a lot from the exchange.
 It is somewhat comforting knowing that others see the same incongruencies that I do.
 For me, this is a huge part of my love for Tom Murphy's articles and material.
 He had a similar trajectory to realizing exactly where we are as a species and I can see the same optimism I once had in his earlier articles.
-I guess most of us go this same learning phase.
+I guess most of us go through this same learning phase.
 It's good for humility, I'll give it that.

 I always have so many questions about the situation we find ourselves enmeshed within, so it really is nice to hear from others routinely about these topics.
 This is one of the joys of bringing these topics up to strangers on my trips.
 It's such a depressing subject that I generally don't discuss much about it locally; but on my trips, the people I discuss this with don't know me and it seems much more honest to discuss something of substance than to discuss "the weather" or some other inane topic.
 This is just a small part of what makes me feel so alive on my trips.